Below are the curriculum and graduation requirements for the M.S.A. program.

 MSA students should possess an undergraduate degree in business or accounting, with a solid foundation in financial accounting.

 Students who don't satisfy the foundation requirements must take the following foundation courses (three credits each) before beginning core course work.
 Click on a course name for its description.

 Please note, foundation courses are required for background knowledge, but generate no credit towards the M.S.A. degree.

-These six courses (three credits each) provide coverage of the body of knowledge associated with major studies in accounting.
+These seven courses (three credits each) provide coverage of the body of knowledge associated with major studies in accounting.